 By Ed Han

-A powerful technique the savvy job seeker can use is to be a STAR, which has its foundations in the behavioral interview question.
+A powerful technique the savvy job seeker can use is called the STAR response, which has its foundations in the behavioral interview question.

 Typical behavioral interview questions are: